golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ### De novo Assembling the Transcriptome using Trinity

-In De novo assembly section, we will be woking in the `assembly` directory.
+In De novo assembly section, we will be woking in the **assembly/** directory.
 In here we will be assembling the trimmed illumina reads seperatly using the trinity transcriptome assembler.
 Assembly requires a great deal of memory (RAM) and can take few days if the read set is large.
 Following is the trinity command that we use to assemble each transcriptome seperatly.

 ```bash
 module load trinity/2.6.6